 Linear Flow Orifice Meter (LFOM)

-For our program, the user inputs the size of the drill bit that he will use to make the orifices, thereby giving the area of each orifice.
+For our program, the user selects whether a metric or English series of drill bits will be used to make the orifices, thereby giving the area of each orifice.
 The program sets the flow rate through the first row of holes when the head is one orifice spacing above the holes.